Alexandra Carr is a Temple Owl through and through. In fact, she comes from a whole nest of Owls!

 As an Owl Ambassador, “my goal is to get as many students as I can to join our community,” Carr said.

 “I think a lot of people want that big school feeling and then they come here and also like the smaller class sizes.
-My roll and the roll of all of the Owl Ambassadors, I think, is opening high school or transfer students’ minds to what our campus has to offer,” she said.
-“Temple Ambler is unique; it’s not cookie cutter in what it has to offer.
+My role and the role of all of the Owl Ambassadors, I think, is opening high school or transfer students’ minds to what our campus has to offer,” she said.
+“Temple Ambler is unique; it’s not cookie-cutter in what it has to offer.
 The community is my top thing and it sets us apart from so many other schools — you really feel like you’re a part of something here.”

 Becoming involved with student life, “what I personally needed to grow.”